 The Frequent Attender

 This sort of patient has a thick record file, often detailing numerous negative investigations, but may have many past physical health problems which are time-served.
-She has been to many other doctors in the past, but no-one has been able to “help” her.
-She spends 30 minutes or more pouring out her story to you (she has rehearsed this many times before with others) and then says “I defy you to sort that lot out, doctor”.
+They have been to many other doctors in the past, but no-one has been able to “help” them.
+They spend 30 minutes or more pouring out their story to you (they have rehearsed this many times before with others) and then says “I defy you to sort that lot out, doctor”.

 Listening

-You probably have to listen to this patient’s story right through, so that she feels understood.
-Watch for non-verbal minimal cues and keywords during her story, which may give clues to the most important issues for her.
+You probably have to listen to this patient’s story right through, so that they feel understood.
+Watch for non-verbal minimal cues and keywords during their story, which may give clues to the most important issues for them.
 If you start hearing the same story repeated, you have probably had it all: politely interrupt by a non-verbal movement and an empathic comment, perhaps.

 Feelings